-All for charity - the biggest names in music and comedy unite to appear in 2013 charity shows
+All for charity - the biggest names in music and comedy unite to appear in charity shows

 Check our round-up for the best fundraising events across the UK and Ireland.
-Tickets are on sale now, unless stated.
+Tickets are on sale now, unless otherwise stated.

 Many of the UK and Ireland's leading charities organize fundraising shows up and down the country in the hope that the public will part with a few spare hours to attend and, most importantly, a few spare pounds to help each one in their quest to make life easier for those in peril.

 Below is a chronological guide to many such charity events due to take place in the next few months.
 Please note that prices quoted are exclusive of fees, some of which have been waived or reduced by the ticket agents.
-Please give, laugh and rock generously.

 Oxjam will stage a number of events across the UK in October, including Islington (featuring Maps - DJ Set, Sam and the Womp (DJ set), Katalina Kicks and more), Clapham (Terri Walker, Joe Wilkes, Stellify [London] and more), Carlisle at the Old Fire Station, Reading at the Purple Turtle and the Cluny in Newcastle.
 Tickets start from just £7 and help raise needed funds for Oxfam.